 There's a curious thing you notice as you get better at your craft: great work always feels right.
-Add more to it and it feels overly decorated, remove any more and it feels barren.
+Add more to it and it feels decorated, remove something and it feels barren.

 Like a piano riff with just the right notes.

-Or a paragraph with just the right words, each word fighting to earn its place.
+Or a paragraph with just the right words.

 And that's when you realize the underlying quality behind all great work: it's less about what you add, and more about what you intentionally leave out.

-Truths are often rediscovered many times, and perhaps unsuprisingly, folks across fields have arrived at the same truth here too:
+Truths are rediscovered many times, and unsurprisingly, folks across fields have arrived at the same truth:

 It’s not the notes you play, it’s the notes you don’t play – Miles Davis